alehuo/clubhouse-backend/README.md

 3. Run `yarn` to install dependencies
 4. Create `.env` file and define environment variables.
 See `.env.example` file.
 5.  `yarn create-databases` to create necessary databases (optionally, you can create the databases manually.)
-6.  `knex migrate:latest` to run migrations
+6.  `yarn migrate` to run migrations
-7.  `knex seed:run` to seed the database
+7.  `yarn seed` to seed the database
 8.  `yarn start` to start the server or `yarn watch` to watch for code changes

 ### With Docker